FoalTS/foal/docs/guide/2-handle-a-request.md

 # 2. Handle you first request

-Now that all is set up, let's handle your first request.
+Now that all is set up, you are going to handle your first request.
 The frontend expects to get a json object with the name of the airport when making a request to `GET /airport`.

 To do so, you'll need to create a *handler*.
 A *handler* is a simple function, that may be synchronous or asynchronous, which returns an `HttpResponse`.
 It takes two parameters: a `context` which provides information about the request, the session or the authenticated user, and a service manager `services` which gives access to services (we'll come back to this concept later).